 (Mormon 8:37 emphasis added).

-The 'churches' referenced here are those churches we build up unto ourselves (4 Nephi 1), and are contrasted with His church which He says, and I repeat for emphasis, is "my church, if it so be that they are built upon my gospel" (3 Nephi 27:8 emphasis added).
+The 'churches' referenced here are those churches we build up unto ourselves (4 Nephi 1), part of the church of the Devil, and are contrasted with His church which He says, and I repeat for emphasis, is "my church, if it so be that they are built upon my gospel" (3 Nephi 27:8 emphasis added).
 Churches in this sense also signifies that which we worship and that which becomes our god or that which is most important to us, in this case, the things of the world.

 This is a major and repeating theme among the people of the organized church in the Book of Mormon.
 In fact the reason Alma decides to leave the judgment-seat but retain the office of being high priest over the church is because the "people of the church began to wax proud, because of their exceeding riches, and their fine silks, and their fine-twined linen, and because of their many flocks and herds, and their gold and their silver...which they had obtained by their industry" (Alma 4:6).